mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 the document; otherwise it will embed the whole font file.
 You can override this by changing the configurable variable `$this->percentSubset`

-For backwards compatibility, you can use '-s' or 's'  in the initial parameter to override the
+For backwards compatibility, you can use `-s` or `s` in the initial parameter to override the
 <span class="filename">config.php</span> settings and force subsetting of all fonts e.g.

 {% highlight php %}